-The Adult Hockey Association Beginner School is designed for adults with very little to no previous organized hockey experience.
-The intent of this program is that you graduate with your fellow participants as a team, prepared to enter AHA League play.
+The AHA Hockey Beginner School is designed for adults with very little to no previous organized hockey experience.
+The intent of this program is for adults to learn the game of hockey and graduate with fellow participants as a team, prepared to enter AHA League play.
 Run twice per year (November - April and April - August) the program takes students through the basic skills of hockey and introduces players to the concepts of team play.
 The School consists of 10 on-ice instructional sessions and 10 games.

 Instructional Sessions: